-Revenues in fiscal year 2014 were \$1,740,244 lower when compared to fiscal year 2013.
-The lower revenues were primarily due to decreased demand for 2kW generator sets by the U.S. Government and other government contractors.
-This decrease for fiscal 2014 was partly offset by an increase in revenues for replacement parts and short-term orders, including equipment and replacement parts from product lines acquired from Goodman Ball, when compared with fiscal 2013.
+Revenues in fiscal year 2015 were \$94,844 higher when compared to fiscal year 2014.
+The higher total for fiscal 2015 was primarily the result of an increase in revenues for replacement parts and short-term orders, (including equipment and replacement parts from product lines acquired from Goodman Ball), when compared with fiscal 2014, which was partly offset by a decrease in demand for generator sets by the U.S. Government and other Government contractors.

-In fiscal year 2014, production efforts to provide the Armed Forces and other Government contractors with diesel operated tactical generator sets provided approximately 70% of revenues compared to approximately 82% in fiscal year 2013.
-Replacement parts and other short-term business provided approximately 29% of revenues in fiscal year 2014 and approximately 17% of revenues in fiscal year 2013.
-Customer funded research and development efforts provided approximately 1% of revenues in fiscal 2014 and approximately 1% of revenues in fiscal 2013.
+In fiscal year 2015, production efforts to provide the Armed Forces and other Government contractors with diesel operated tactical generator sets provided approximately 61% of revenues compared to approximately 70% in fiscal year 2014.
+Replacement parts and other short-term business provided approximately 39% of revenues in fiscal year 2015 and approximately 29% of revenues in fiscal year 2014.
+Customer funded research and development efforts provided less than 1% of revenues in fiscal 2015 and approximately 1% of revenues in fiscal 2014.